edurocher/deliteful-tutorial/docs/Part_2_Quick_Look.md

-#A Quick Look at Deliteful Components
+#Deliteful Tutorial (Part 2) - A Quick Look at Deliteful Components

+In the [first step](Part_1_Getting_Started.md) of this tutorial we have setup the tools and created a first deliteful application.
+Let's now go through the application source to get familiar with some deliteful components.

 ## HTML Markup

-In the [first step](GettingStarted.md) of this tutorial we have setup the tools and created a first deliteful application.
-Let's now have a look at the HTML markup of our application.
+Let's first have a look at the HTML markup of our application.

 ````
 	<!-- left menu side pane -->